Clemapfel/mousetrap/docs/02_signals.md

 \remarks `on_signal_clicked` above is a C++ lambda.
 If you are unfamiliar with lambda syntax, please consider working through [this tutorial](https://learn.microsoft.com/en-us/cpp/cpp/lambda-expressions-in-cpp?view=msvc-170) before continuing.
 Lambdas are intergral to modern C++ and will be used extensively.

-\collapsible_note_begin
+\collapsible_note_begin{Hint: Running Code Snippets}
 In this section, code snippets will only show the relevant lines.
-If we want to actually compile and run the code stated here, we need to modify our `main.cpp` from the last section.
+To actually compile and run the code stated here, we need to modify our `main.cpp` from the last sectio:

 ```cpp
 #include <mousetrap.hpp>